 - group projects

 What is plagiarism?
 The most basic definition is copying text and using it without giving credit to the author.
-Many times, plagiarism issues come up because of lack of experience in researching a topic, writing a paper, and creating bibliographies according to specific styles.
-The most common cases include:
+Many times, plagiarism issues come up because of lack of experience in researching a topic, writing a paper, and creating incorrect bibliographies.
+The most common plagiarism cases include:

 - copying someone else’s words from print or web sites without citing the sources